zew/go-questionnaire/README.md

 ## Open / todo

 * Apply attributes `autocapitalize` and `inputmode` to text inputs

-* Templates and CSS files should go to `app-bucket` dir -
-take implementation from project tfre
-remove bootstrap.go template creation
-but adapt generators.SurveyGenerate()

 * Should we have a checkbox where the control comes first?